 My routine & products

-I follow the curly hair routine with squish-to-condish and I wash my hair abut 2 or 3 times per week.
+I follow the curly hair routine and I wash my hair abut 2 or 3 times per week.
+I sometimes do the squish-to-condish method.
 I never brush my hair and I sleep with my hair in a pineapple (high loose ponytail), so that my curls don’t get ruined, when I sleep.

 So far the best products I’ve found for my curls are:

 Links are to amazon, you can also shop Briogeo on *Sephora!

 Shampoo – *Brigeo Co-wash shampoo

 Conditioner -*Briogeo Curl Charisma Conditioner (especially good for dry hair)

 Conditioner – *Schwarzkopft Mad About Waves Conditioner (more lightweight conditioner compared to Briogeo – not as moisturizing)

 Gel – *Briogeo Curl Charisma Frizz Control Gel (great for beginners, very lightweight)